Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ORS 837.387

-Carve-out exception to ORS 837.385 preemption.
-Permits local governments to pass ordinances prohibiting or regulating the takeoff and landing of drones in parks the local government owns.
-Must still allow utility provider inspections and public body emergency operations.
-Cannot regulate airspace—only ground-level conduct on local property.
+Permits local governments to pass ordinances prohibiting or regulating takeoff and landing of drones on parks owned by the local government, subject to exceptions for utility provider line inspection and public body emergency operations.
+This is the sole exception to the state preemption rule in ORS 837.385.

 View source